 Don’t try to start running too fast or far

 Just getting started is the hardest part.
 Once that’s done, it gets easier.
-Your muscles will become more used to the activity, and you’ll stop feeling like you’re dying after a few minutes of running.
+Your muscles will adapt to the activity, and you will not feel like you are dying after just a few minutes of running.

 Start with walking and then add a few jogging intervals in between walking

-You can also run for a longer period by alternating walking with running intervals.
-Over time, increase your distance or speed as you feel ready for it.
+You can also run for more extended periods by alternating between walking and running intervals.
+Over time, increase your distance or speed as you feel ready.

 Wear the right shoes for your feet.